Photo from Unsplash

 Morning

-Warrior, fighting under the banner of the Lord Jesus, observe this verse with holy joy, for as it was in the days of old so is it now, if the war is of God—the victory is sure.
-The sons of Reuben, and the Gadites, and the half tribe of Manasseh could barely muster forty-five thousand fighting men, and yet in their war with the Hagrites, they slew “a hundred thousand men,” “for they cried to God in the battle, and He was entreated of them, because they put their trust in Him.”
+Warrior, fighting under the banner of the Lord Jesus, take this verse to heart with holy joy.
+As it was in the days of old, so it is today: if the war is God’s, the victory is certain.
+The sons of Reuben, the Gadites, and the half-tribe of Manasseh could barely muster forty-five thousand soldiers, yet in their battle against the Hagrites, they killed “a hundred thousand men,” because “they cried out to God in the battle, and He answered them, because they trusted in Him.”

 The strife will not be long;